-SUGGESTED GUIDE FOR SIGHTING SLOPES FOR SAFE OPERATION OF RIDER WITH ATTACHMENT
+SUGGESTED GUIDE FOR SIGHTING SLOPES FOR SAFE OPERATION

 - 1. Fold this page along dotted line indicated above. - 2.
-Hold page before you so that its left edge is vertically parallel to a tree trunk or other upright structure. - runk or other uprignt structure.
-3. Sight across the fold in the direction of hill slope you want to measure. - 4.
+Hold page before you so that its left edge is vertically parallel to a tree trunk or other upright structure. - 3.
+Sight across the fold in the direction of hill slope you want to measure. - 4.
 Compare the angle of the fold with the slope of the hill.